jstedfast/MailKit/component/GettingStarted.md

 			};

 			using (var client = new SmtpClient ()) {
+				// For demo-purposes, accept all SSL certificates (in case the server supports STARTTLS) client.ServerCertificateValidationCallback = (s,c,h,e) => true;

 				client.Connect ("smtp.friends.com", 587, false);

 				// Note: since we don't have an OAuth2 token, disable